mudhakar/bamba/bamba-9b-release.md

 We have recently added support to consume datasets directly from Hugging Face as long as they are indexed.
 The primary code base is located in our repo [here](https://github.com/foundation-model-stack/fms-fsdp/blob/main/fms_fsdp/utils/dataset_utils.py) and we have also worked with Torch Titan team to make it available [here](https://github.com/pytorch/torchtitan/pull/376).
 We are working with the Meta PyTorch team to contribute this data loader into core PyTorch.

 ## Quantization
+We recently open sourced a [framework](https://github.com/foundation-model-stack/fms-model-optimizer/) for quantization of models.
+Through this framework, we leverage the [llm-compressor](https://github.com/vllm-project/llm-compressor) to quantize the Bamba checkpoints to `fp8`.
+We observed minimal loss in accuracy across all the benchmarks of the OpenLLM leaderboard.
+These quantized checkpoints are also released along with the `bf16` counterparts.
+This also validates that Bamba models are amenable to quantization much like SoTA transformer models.

+## Context length extension

 ### Future work